Shortis and Simpson

-Shortis and Simpson are an Australian entertainment duo composed of John Damien Shortis and Moya Simpson.
+Shortis and Simpson are an Australian entertainment and political satire duo composed of John Damien Shortis and Moya Simpson.
 They are singers, composers, political satirists and cabaret artists as well as producers and writers of wide-ranging performance genres.
 John Shortis (born 1948 in Earlwood, New South Wales) is a satirist, singer, songwriter, composer, social historian, and political commentator.
 Moya Simpson (born 1948 in Twickenham, England) is a singer and actor (using multiple voices and accents), and choir director.
 She immigrated to Australia in 1978.
+Their work includes, Under the influence which was a music theatre production in 2023.

 Work

 Shortis and Simpson make music about Australian life both past and present.
-They perform as cabaret singers, creating new songs, and shows as the political direction of the land changes.
+They perform as cabaret singers, creating new songs and shows as the political direction of the land changes.

 Political Satire and Cabaret

 In February 1991 Shortis and Simpson performed a cabaret and musical theatre production of The Bishop and the Actresses, which was written and directed by Shortis.
 Also appearing in the show at the Tilbury Hotel, Woolloomooloo, were Margret RoadKnight and Kerry Ella McAullay.
 This led to a series of performances at the School of Arts Café in Queanbeyan on invitation from producer Bill Stephens and sparked the development of Shortis and Simpson as a comedy cabaret act.

 Shortis and Simpson develop shows to herald the annual release of cabinet papers from the National of Archives of Australia (ABC Interview).
 They also developed a show for the Enlighten Canberra Festival 2015.